-A welder is also a craftsman and therefore his skill depends to a certain extent on the qualifications he has obtained.
+A welder is also a craftsman and therefore their skill depends to a certain extent on the qualifications they have obtained.
 To guarantee that every single welder and design engineer adheres to the defined quality criteria, the internal “P&T welding standard” and the welding manual which overrides it are available.
 These contain the descriptions of all standards, certificates and design criteria relevant for the company.
-At the present time the manual contains more than 2,500 welding instructions.
+At the moment, the manual contains more than 2,500 welding instructions.
 This means that every single one of the 2,500 welds is laid down exactly according to position, process, additional substances, materials and current intensity.
 This ensures that the quality of the welding seams remains of an absolutely consistent standard.
 Every welder supplies the equally high level of quality at all times.

 It goes without saying that the welding manual and the welding standard are expanded and updated continuously.
 A task that demands a great deal of effort but whose value cannot be appreciated highly enough.

 A very important element of the quality system in the Plasser & Theurer welding and testing technology workshop are the regular examinations which the welders have to take.
 The examinations are held every two years.
 Each individual welder is only allowed to carry out welds in accordance with certain certificates, these are tested in detail.
 Work samples are produced and subjected to macroscopic structural investigations and/or fracture tests and these serve to verify and document the qualification of the welders.
 Apart from the examinations that have to be taken every two years, after a longer absence every welder at Plasser & Theurer has to re-qualify.